Foster Inclusive Capitalism

 The reasons are not hard to grasp.
 As Henry Ford and other stakeholder CEOs understood, high wages mean high growth and low wages mean low growth.
 Well-paid middle class Americans spend what they earn, but the super-rich spend a far smaller percentage.
 So high income inequality hurts consumer demand – the engine of growth.

-Worse, Wells Fargo bank hoodwinked more than two million customers by creating bogus accounts without their permission, charging them illegitimate fees, and then rewarded the CEO and the community bank division manager with multi-million dollar stock options.
+Worse, Wells Fargo bank admitted in Sept.
+2016 that it had hoodwinked more than two million customers by creating phony accounts without their permission, charging them illegitimate fees, and then rewarded its CEO and the community bank division manager with multi-million dollar stock options.
 After an expose by the Los Angeles Times and an investigation by the Consumer Financial Protection Bureau, Wells Fargo paid a $133 million settlement.
-Its board finally ousted CEO John Stumpf and forced him and Community Banking division chief Carrie Tolstedt to pay back $133 million in past bonuses or foregone earnings – but that “clawback” was a mere fraction of the $350 million of the stock profits the two executives had already reaped, supposedly for outstanding service to customers.
+Under pressure from Congress, its board finally ousted CEO John Stumpf and forced him and Community Banking division chief Carrie Tolstedt to pay back $133 million in past bonuses or foregone earnings – but that “clawback” was a mere fraction of the $350 million of the stock profits the two executives had already reaped, supposedly for outstanding service to customers.

-But Wells Fargo didn’t learn its lesson.
-Awash in mistreatment of its customers, the big bank loaded bogus charges onto another mass of customers.
+Sadly, Wells Fargo didn’t learn any lesson.
+Months later, the big bank confessed that it had loaded bogus charges onto another mass of customers.
 Wells Fargo forced 800,000 customers to buy unneeded auto insurance as a condition of making them car loans.
 Customers got stung.
 The extra charges wound up pushing 274,000 people into loan delinquencies and loss of 25,000 cars that were wrongly repossessed.
-It turned out the insurance was actually to protect – not the car buyers – but Wells Fargo against losses on its loans.
+It turned out the insurance actually protected – not the car buyers – but Wells Fargo against losses on its loans.

 The High Cost of Corporate ‘Buybacks’